 Finally, another big benefit of focus groups is that they can involve the client.
 In a focus group setting, the client can be present on the day to observe the focus group.
 If the focus group is taking place in a specialist viewing facility, they will often be able to watch via a one-way mirror, or if it is taking place online, they can log in to view the discussion live and even talk to the moderator in real time and shape the direction the conversation is heading.
 All of this has the added benefit of the research having more credibility with the clients.

 When focus groups might not be useful

-The main weakness of focus groups is that they use a statistically small sample size population – so the opinions expressed may not be representative of the population as a whole.
-This means that researchers requiring access to a larger sample size might be better off looking at alternative methodologies.
-However, focus groups can still be used in combination with quantitative methods – in fact, because the insights of a smaller sample size are often more valuable, researchers will often conduct qualitative research such as a focus groups before quantitative research in order to discover key insights before putting the information of to a wider market to investigate it further.
+Despite all the positives, focus groups aren’t always the best option for qualitative market research.
+One of the main weaknesses of focus groups is that, as a qualitative methodology, they use a statistically small sample size population – which means the opinions expressed may not be representative of a population as a whole.
+However, if researchers do need to access a larger sample size for their research, focus groups can still be used in combination with other quantitative methods.
+In fact, because the insights of a smaller sample size are often more valuable, it’s not unusual for researchers to conduct qualitative research such as a focus group before undertaking quantitative research, in order to discover key insights prior to putting the information to a wider market to be investigated further.

 If you have been asked to carry out a focus group, why not give us a call today?
-Alternatively, download our latest guide and find out how to recruit the best possible participants for your focus group.
+Alternatively, if you want to find out more about the benefits of focus groups as well as how to recruit the best possible participants, download our guide.